victorgarciaesgi/vuex-typed-modules/README.md

 ## Default module helpers

-Vuex types modules also add 2 helpers functions on top of your module
+Vuex types modules also add helpers functions on top of your module to prevent from writing short mutations

 ```typescript
 YourModule.helpers.resetState();